In graphic poem, Charlottesville mayor compares her city to a rapist

 Not everyone objected.
 By early evening, the short poem had more than 500 “likes” on Twitter.
 The long version had more than 100.

-Walker was elected mayor of her hometown in November 2017 after serving for years as an advocate for racial and social justice, according to her online biography.
+Walker became mayor of her hometown in November 2017 after fellow members of the City Council appointed her to the post.
+She’d previously served for years as an advocate for racial and social justice, according to her online biography.

 It is not clear what prompted her foray into poetry, but recently she has been embroiled in controversy.
 Walker announced in February that she was under investigation for using her city credit card to buy gift cards that she’d given to community members who spoke at City Council meetings, the Daily Progress reported at the time.
 Walker said then that no one had ever told her that might be considered a misuse of city funds.